-- Review and approval of the internal audit plan. - Discuss audit nature and scope with external auditors before starting the audit process, and discuss internal audit reports, management letters of external auditors, and the ICR report. - \bullet Review the annual and quarterly financial statements. - Approve the accounting policies. - Follow up on the corrective actions for observations of internal audit reports, management letters issued by external auditors as well as the ICR, and CBK observations and respective actions. - Discuss the Sharia internal audit reports. - Meet the External Auditors and the External Sharia Auditors. - Review the responses of regulatory bodies, necessary corrective actions related to findings, and the recommendations of internal audit. - Review the reports of regulatory authorities.
+- Review and approval of the internal audit plan. - Discuss audit nature and scope with external auditors before starting the audit process, and discuss internal audit reports, management letters of external auditors, and the ICR report. - Review the annual and quarterly financial statements. - Approve the accounting policies. - Follow up on the corrective actions for observations of internal audit reports, management letters issued by external auditors, as well as the ICR report, and the reports of CBK's inspection. - Discuss the Sharia internal audit reports. - Meet the External Auditors and the External Sharia Auditors. - Review the responses of regulatory bodies, necessary corrective actions related to findings, and the recommendations of internal audit. - Review the reports of regulatory authorities.